mars/event-driven-functions/README.md

 Invoke javascript functions in a [Heroku app](https://www.heroku.com/platform) via [Salesforce Platform Events](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_define_ui.htm).

-💻👩‍🔬 *This project is a exploration into an emerging pattern for extending the compute capabilities of Salesforce.*
+💻👩‍🔬 *This project is a exploration into a new pattern for extending the compute capabilities of Salesforce. **Use at your own risk.***

 Design
 ------